 On March 13, Mom had a second major stroke and ended up in the Intensive Care Unite (ICU), between life and death.
-I could not talk with her, so committed her to God and asked that she would receive Christ as her Savior.
+I could not talk to her, so I committed her to God and asked that she would receive Christ as her Savior.
 She survived and was transferred to a rehab center.
 I was able to fly down to see her on March 13 and praise God that I had a good opportunity to be alone with her today and talk.
-She told me she now believes in Christ as her Savior, knows she has eternal life, and a home in heaven!
+She told me she now believes in Christ as her Savior, knows she has eternal life, and a home in heaven.
 I asked her if she wanted me to read the Bible to her, and she replied with enthusiasm, “Yes!”
 I read John 14:1-6 and she quoted the entire passage with me.
 “Jesus saith unto him, I am the way, the truth, and the life; no man cometh unto the Father, but by Me” (John 14:6 KJV).

-I found her little Bible in her home that she had before she was married.
-In the back flyleaf she had written John 14:1-6, John 3:16, and Matthew 11:28-29.
+I found her small Bible in her home that she had before she was married.
+In the back flyleaf, she had written John 14:1-6, John 3:16, and Matthew 11:28-29.
 Her father was a Baptist pastor and I am sure she memorized many Bible verses as a child, but she rebelled against God all these years.
-God is so faithful to bring to her memory all those verses from her childhood when she was alone in ICU.
-I think she now has the mind of a ten year old child and became childlike enough to trust the Lord as her Savior.
-It took cancer ten years ago and two strokes to bring her to believe in Christ, but now she is saved by His grace!
+God is faithful to bring to her memory all those verses from her childhood when she was alone in ICU.
+I think she now has the mind of a ten-year-old child and became childlike enough to trust the Lord as her Savior.
+It took cancer ten years ago and two strokes to bring her to believe in Christ, but now she is saved by His grace.
 How I praise Him!
 “Salvation is of the Lord” (Jonah 2:9 KJV).